 The home above has 9 large visible east facing panels, and an equal number beyond the gable; I would estimate about 6kW in total.
 What is surprising is how they go on producing, albeit reduced amounts, long after midday.

 This is far beyond the average home's morning requirement, so the surplus is pumped back into the grid.
 I did notice an electric car in the driveway being charged.
 In effect they are using that VW battery in their GTE as storage for their surplus energy; one can even use the energy stored in that car battery in your home overnight; it becomes a part of the whole scheme.

-We use up that surplus to power the swimming pool motor and chlorinator during the day.
+We use up our surplus to power the swimming pool motor and chlorinator during the day.